Floyd County, Georgia

-Floyd County is a county located in the northwestern part of the U.S. state of Georgia.
-As of the 2020 United States Census, the population was 98,584.
+Floyd County is a county in the Northwest region of the U.S. state of Georgia.
+As of the 2020 United States census, the population was 98,584.
 The county seat is Rome.

-Floyd County comprises the Rome, GA metropolitan statistical area.
+Floyd County comprises the Rome, Georgia metropolitan statistical area.

 History

 The county was established on December 3, 1832, by an act of the Georgia General Assembly, and was created from land that was part of Cherokee County at the time.
 The county is named after United States Congressman John Floyd.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 518 sqmi, of which 510 sqmi are land and 8.6 sqmi (1.7%) are covered by water.

 The northern third of Floyd County is located in the Oostanaula River sub-basin of the ACT River Basin (Coosa-Tallapoosa River Basin).
 The eastern third of the county is located in the Etowah River sub-basin of the larger ACT River Basin, while the western third of Floyd County is located in the Upper Coosa River sub-basin of the same ACT River Basin.